This post may contain affiliate links. Please read our disclosure policy.

-This White Bean, Sausage and Kale Soup is creamy, spicy and all around delicious.
+This Sausage, Kale, and White Bean Soup is creamy, spicy, and all around delicious.
 With a rich and hearty broth, it’s perfect for warming up during those cold winter months.

 - The broth is rich and creamy and full of flavor.

 - It’s made with spicy sausage that adds a real kick in the flavor department.

 - It’s filled with superfood kale and protein packed white beans.